verySmolBrain/random-penguin-facts/README.md

 The main issues I ran into were from weird ES6 vs CommonJS compatibility.
 I've mentioned most of them in [Emscripten Build Flags](#emscripten-flags).
 So far with Emscripten, porting it over to ES6 seems like the only way to get it working with a modern build tool like Vite which all seem to expect ES6 modules instead of CommonJS.
 I've talked more about this in [Frontend](#es6-issues--typescript-issue--frontend-reflection) but essentially if you want to use CommonJS you either stick it straight into a .html file, you try to use some weird .vite settings to configure CommonJS imports or you try another bundler like WebPack.

 I've also found a hacky method where you edit the .js file output by Emscripten directly and modify it to use ES6 syntax at the very bottom of the file.
-I found this worked for single-threaded Emscripten but once you include webworker.js it's very hard to get it working.
+I found this worked for single-threaded Emscripten but once you include webworker.js it's very hard to get it working because of the way the imports are generated by Emscripten.
+Note also I ran into issues when trying to rename my files to something other than what Emscripten generated.
+You can adjust this pretty easily if you don't have optimised output.
+An issue I ran into with QT CMake is that it automatically optimises the output which makes it harder to do things like this with it.

 For Emscripten make sure you load the .js file it outputs with async because it needs time to instantiate the .wasm file.
 The way you do this depends on which flags you use for the project and where you're loading it eg. in a Node environment vs HTML environment vs React environment.

-cors

-embind make sure it is linked together in the build

-html and html entry point

-embind tips
+An important distinction is between using or not using the `modularize=1` flag.
+Without the `modularize=1` flag, Emscripten generates the script in the global scope with default name `Module` unless you've set it to something else with `EXPORT_NAME`.
+You then simply call `onRunTimeInitialised` (This is essentially a function from the Module wrapper class generated by Emscripten).
+If you use `modularize=1` then you can initialise multiple instances of the WASM object which means you should instead just use `await MyModuleName()` instead.
+Note that the default generated HTML file does not support this and you'll have to modify it to support this.
+I've found that once you get a proper Frontend setup like React and have a generated workflow the HTML file becomes largely irrelevant.

+A common issue you'll find documented is CORS issue with SharedArrayBuffer if you decide to use pthreads and web workers (Personally I've struggled to get web workers running with QT + Emscripten).
+A solution if you want to play with standard HTML files was the `qtwasmserver.py` that you can download from Python pip.
+Emscripten also has a built in tool for this.
+I've talked about how to integrate this easily with Vite + React in [Frontend](#es6-issues--typescript-issue--frontend-reflection).

+This is more of a personal note but make sure you link your libraries properly if you're using Embind.
+I've found that the Embind doesn't actually generate if you don't do this.

 # WIP